turingschool/curriculum/source/topics/performance/queries.markdown

 ### Usage

-When using the counter cache, you must use the `.count` method to fetch the value like normal:
+When using the counter cache, you just use the normal `.count` method:

 ```irb
 001 > Article.first.comments.count